 Live dealer tables are the only exception and are never available for free play.
 Streamed in real time from dedicated studios, they are

-a prerogative of depositing players only.
+the prerogative of depositing players only.
 They require real-money deposits due to the considerable expenses associated with their upkeep.
 After all, paying the live dealers and maintaining the gaming equipment both cost a lot of money.

 A Real-Life Example of Higher RTP in Demo Mode